Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

 \subsubsection{Hyper-Parameters in Feature Enhancement}

-Similar to the previous subsection, we will also analyze the impact of the hyper-parameters in feature enhancement module, including the number of enhanced feature groups $m$ and the enhanced feature dimension $d_h$.
-In the proposed BroadCF algorithm, the feature enhancement module plays the role of mapping the mapped feature matrices into the enhanced feature matrix, which is the second step of capturing the nonlinear relationship between users and items.
-The two hyper-parameters would affect the performance of this enhancement capability.
-Similarly, we run BroadCF by setting $m$ and $d_h$ in the ranges of [15,20,25,30,35] and [5,10,15,20,25] respectively, and report the RMSE and MAE values as a function of $m$ and $d_h$ in \figurename~\ref{Enhanced Feature Groups} and \figurename~\ref{Enhanced Feature Dimension} respectively.
-From the two figures, although the best values of $m$ and $d_h$ vary from one dataset to another, the performance variation is relatively small, i.e. smaller than 0.01.
-This confirms the relatively insensitivity of the proposed BroadCF algorithm to the hyper-parameters in feature enhancement.
-And in our experiments, we set $m$ and $d_h$ to 25 and 15 respectively.
+Similar to the previous subsection, we will also investigate the effect of the hyper-parameters in feature enhancement module, including the number of enhanced feature groups $m$ and the enhanced feature dimension $d_h$.
+In the proposed BroadCF algorithm, the feature enhancement module plays the role of mapping the mapped feature matrices into the enhanced feature matrix, which is the second step of capturing the nonlinear relationships in the user-item pairs.
+The two hyper-parameters would affect the prediction performance of this enhancement capability.
+Similarly, we run BroadCF by setting $m$ and $d_h$ in the ranges of [3,5,7,9,11] and [1,2,3,4,5] respectively, and report the RMSE and MAE values as a function of $m$ and $d_h$ in \figurename~\ref{Enhanced Feature Groups} and \figurename~\ref{Enhanced Feature Dimension} respectively.
+From the two figures, although the best values of $m$ and $d_h$ differ on different datasets, the performance variation is relatively small.
+This confirms the relative insensitivity of the proposed BroadCF algorithm to the hyper-parameters in feature enhancement.
+And in our experiments, we set $m$ and $d_h$ to 7 and 3 respectively.